boghammar/com.boghammar.homey/README.md

 # My App

-Adds support for MyBrand devices.
+Homey app playground for me.
+Just to learn.